konradha/swapmc/current/note.md

 ## TODO 3
 - only print out particle moves if != -1 -> lot less data seeing the graphs, no matter the temperature

+## TODO 4
+- regenerate data: temps .1 .5 1.
+1.5 2.
+2.5 3.
+3.5 and swap .1 with some amount of sweeps
+- burn-in as parameter
+- see what else could be going wrong